hugoamalric/ivana-chess/api/README.md

 ./gradlew :ivana-chess-api:bootRun
 ```

-By default, the application will run with `dev` profile, but you can override it with property `spring.profiles.active`.
+By default, the application will run with `dev` profile, but you can override it with property `ivana-chess-api.profile`
+.

 Available profiles: